 Lakers center Andrew Bynum, left, tries to fend off Orlando's Dwight… (Robert Gauthier / Los Angeles…)

-Bynum's agent, David Lee, said Thursday that his client has not told him whether he would sign a contract extension with another team besides the Lakers, a move that is widely considered a precursor to any trade involving Howard.
+Bynum’s agent, David Lee, said Thursday afternoon that his client has not told him whether he would be willing to sign a contract extension with another team besides the Lakers, a move that is widely considered a precursor to any trade involving Howard and the Lakers.

 “We’ve never had that conversation,” Lee said.
 “If we had a conversation every time there was talk about a trade, we’d be talking about other teams more than we would the Lakers.”

-While RealGM.com reported that Howard would be amenable to staying with the Lakers for years to come, ESPN quoted Howard's agent, Dan Fegan, as saying that his client intended to explore free agency in the summer of 2013 no matter which team traded for him.
+[UPDATED, 8:48 p.m.: ESPN’s Ric Bucher is reporting Howard’s agent, Dan Fegan, as saying that his client intends to explore free agency in the summer of 2013 no matter which team trades for him.

-A Yahoo Sports report stated that the Cleveland Cavaliers would be willing to participate in a three-team trade involving Howard only if they had assurances that Bynum would commit to them long-term.
-The Cavaliers would be granted permission to contact Bynum's representatives, according to the report, only after the three teams involved in the trade had agreed to the framework for the deal.
+A Yahoo Sports report stated that the Cleveland Cavaliers would only be willing to participate in a three-team trade involving Howard if they had assurances that Bynum would commit to them long-term.

-Lee said no teams — including the Lakers — had called to discuss any potential trades involving Bynum or preferred destinations for his client, who will become a free agent after next season.
+Lee said no teams — including the Lakers — have called to discuss any potential trades involving Bynum or preferred destinations for his client, who will become a free agent after next season.

 “I think at a point in time someone would like to know where he stands,” Lee said, “but that’s just my feelings.”